 Does Onion Bhaji need any introduction really?
 I doubt so!
 They are also popularly known as Kanda Bhaji, Kanda Bhajia, Pyaz ke Pakode, or Onion Pakora.
 These Onion Bhajis are also a popular Indian street food snack!

 I cannot imagine an Indian takeaway without a serving of these popular bhajis, but they’re actually so so easy to make at home too!
-So delicious with homemade garlic naan, quick chana masala, mango chutney, and cucumber raita.
+So delicious with Tarka Dal, homemade garlic naan, quick chana masala, mango chutney, and cucumber raita.

 In India, whenever we would invite friends and family over for tea, my mom would make a fried tea time snack.
 This tradition has travelled with me to the UK.
 I love to make Pakoras, Aloo Bonda, Samosa, or even Vada’s to serve with Indian Masala Chai.
-Something crispy – either fried or baked!
+Something crispy – either fried, air fried or baked!

 Learn to make perfect Crispy Onion Bhaji at home with all the tips and tricks!

 Ingredients you’ll need for Onion Bhajis